Budget and council tax proposal 2023/24

 As you should know there are less fires and less usage of fire service which is why they diversify into other jobs such as first responder etc. to try and keep jobs.
 I would recommend giving them £15 million and the £7 million going to highways.

-John B2 over 1 year ago
+John B2 almost 2 years ago

 I vote for Option A.